User Guide

 needed.

-By default, if no ``shape`` argument is provided when creating a ``Figure``, there will be a single subplot.
-All subplots in a ``Figure`` can be accessed using
+By default, if no ``shape`` argument is provided when creating a ``Figure``, there will be a single ``Subplot``.

 After defining a ``Figure``, we can begin to add ``Graphic`` objects.